PhysActive Fun isTHERAPEUTIC

 SPINNING AND ASD

-Our founder, Chuck Knerr, has often been approached by parents and grandparents who have shared how good this would be for their child or grandchild who is on the spectrum.
+When our founder, Chuck Knerr, has shown Whirly•Go•Round in public, he has often been approached by parents and grandparents who have shared how good this would be for their child or grandchild who is on the spectrum.
 Seeking to learn more, Chuck has been exploring the topic online.
 Here are some video links and video he found helpful.

 https://www.youtube.com/c/AutismLive